THE BATTLE FOR THE BODY

-The saints yet alive on the earth will be changed so that they also will be filled with eternal resurrection life.
+- The saints still alive on the earth will be changed so that they also will be filled with eternal resurrection life.

-There is nothing Satan or the armies of the wicked can do to harm this gathering of light-filled saints in any manner.
+There is nothing Satan or the armies of the wicked can do to harm this gathering of light-filled saints.
 They will gnash their teeth in rage and terror, being powerless to interfere as the table is spread for the righteous.

 When God sees that this fellowship has been enjoyed to the fullest, His power will descend upon His people.
 Slowly, as to the sound of a celestial organ perhaps, the great cloud of the army of the Lord will ascend to take their places on the white war stallions, ready to ride behind the mighty Conqueror as He descends to the Mount of Olives.

 Woe to the sinners in Zion in that day, for they have neglected to turn aside from their own life that they might follow the Lord in patient discipleship!
 Woe to those teachers who have sought their own glory, not warning God’s flock of the true nature of the Day of Resurrection; of the terror of the coming of the Lord!
 They shall stand with their deceived congregations and receive their due recompense from Him whose name is Faithful and True.

 I want to know Christ and the power of his resurrection and the fellowship of sharing in his sufferings, becoming like him in his death, and so, somehow, to attain to the resurrection from the dead.
 (Philippians 3:10,11)